 - You can use agave syrup or rice malt syrup instead of maple syrup.

-- Recipe makes 12 servings (1/3 cup each).
+- The recipe makes 12 servings (1/3 cup each).
 Nutrition facts are for one serving.

 If you are using Pinterest, feel free to pin the following photos: